 Our Child and Adolescent Mental Health Services (CAMHS) are designed for boys and girls aged 13 to 18 with complex mental disorders, severe emotional and behavioural difficulties, intellectual disabilities, mental illness and autistic spectrum disorders.

-As experts in CAMHS, we are able to treat a wide range of disorders, including the most challenging and complex.
+We are able to treat a wide range of disorders, including the most challenging and complex.
 Our ethos, is to provide person-centered care which addresses young people’s mental health needs as well as their functional, cognitive, emotional, social, communication, sensory and vocational needs.